dinomask/Angels_Mortals_bot/README.md

 6. Always remember to sync the new changes on Heroku after making the updates on their respectively linked GitHub repos!
 7. Heroku should run the bots automatically after the syncing on Heroku.
 Please troubleshoot accordingly by checking the Heroku error log (again, Google if you aren't sure).

+*NOTE: since you are running the bot on Heroku, you are not using _dualbot.py_ at all.\
+You will be using _dualbotPostgreSQL1.py_ & _dualbotPostgreSQL2.py_ instead to run the Angel & Mortal bots separately on 2 different Heroku projects.\
+It is impossible to run the 2 bots together within a single Heroku project (not impt info if you don't understand: it is impossible to run two bots using Webhook on the same Heroku project)*

 ### If you somehow only want a single bot
 Run bot.py instead.